michaelballantyne/hosted-minikanren/README.md

 ## Introduction

 miniKanren is a family of domain-specific languages for logic programming.
-This repository contains the `miniKanren-ee` implementation, which utilizes a compiler-based approach for improved performance and flexibility.
+This repository contains the `hosted-minikanren` implementation, which utilizes a compiler-based approach for improved performance and flexibility.
 The primary goals of this implementation are to:

 - Provide a robust and efficient platform for logic programming.
 - Enable users to experiment with and extend the miniKanren language.